Krystyna Leśkiewicz

 Krystyna Leśkiewicz-Lewińska (née Leśkiewicz) (born 27 July 1974, Wrocław) is a retired Polish rhythmic gymnast.

-Leśkiewicz competed for Poland in the rhythmic gymnastics individual all-around competition at the 1996 Summer Olympics in Atlanta.
+Leśkiewicz competed at the 1995 World Championships in Vienna, Austria.
+She represented Poland in the rhythmic gymnastics individual all-around competition at the 1996 Summer Olympics in Atlanta.
 There she was 21st in the qualification round and did not advance to the semifinal.

-She is now the head coach at the best Polish rhythmic gymnastics club UKS KOPERNIK Wroclaw, where her two daughters train.
+She is now the head coach at the Polish rhythmic gymnastics club UKS KOPERNIK Wroclaw, where her two daughters train.
 The oldest, Liliana Lewinska, won 3 medals at the 2022 Junior European Championship and 2 medals at the 2023 Junior World Championships.
+She was also the head coach of the Polish individual national team until January 2026.